Byron/gitoxide/DEVELOPMENT.md

 * running `git-maintenance` every 5 minutes during off-hours seems like overkill and it seems better to a built-in repacking scheduler that is based on actual load.

-### Self-hosted git server with front-end and zero-conf
+### Self-hosted git server with front-end and zero-conf and auto-maintenance

 This server is typically used by teams and runs within the intranet.
 Teams love it because it's easy to setup and usually 'just works' thanks to a local sqlite database and a directory to store repositories in.
+Some teams have it running for 10 years without issues.

 It provides a front-end which displays repository data and allows team-members to create issues and comment on each others merge requests, among other things.
 This browser application uses websockets to keep a connection to the server through which data can be retrieved using a simple request-response protocol.
 After some time of inactivity it automatically disconnects, but is automatically revived if the browser tab is activated again.
+There is prominent warnings if the disk space is low along with suggestions for a fix.

 The implementation prides itself for showing each commit message affecting the files currently displayed without caching them in the database due to its clever use of multithreading, offloading segments of the history to all threads available for processing, sending the results back as they come in and stopping the processing once all